Step up to the microphone.

 Search online directories to find the podcasts most relevant to your target market.
 Start with these listings, as compiled by Ilise Benun of Marketing-Mentor.com:

 Ready to introduce yourself to the podcast world?
 Let’s consider timely topics that would be compelling to your target market and then discover where they might be listening for advice.
-Contact me at Janet@JanetLFalk.com or call me at 212.677.5770 and we’ll develop a plan.
-Together, we’ll get you ready for prime time. .
+Contact me at Janet@JanetLFalk.com , set an appointment here or call me at 212.677.5770 and we’ll develop a plan.
+Together, we’ll get you ready for prime time.

 Click here to read prior issues of this newsletter.